MicrosoftDocs/Hololens/hololens/hololens-licenses-requirements.md

     > Active Directory (AD) cannot be used to manage HoloLens devices.

 2. [Microsoft Intune](https://docs.microsoft.com/mem/intune/fundamentals/what-is-intune) or another MDM.
+    - [Auto-enrollment](https://docs.microsoft.com/mem/intune/enrollment/windows-enroll#enable-windows-10-automatic-enrollment) during initial device setup, which registers and joins Azure Active Directory and allows the device to be managed with Intune; OR
     - [Windows Autopilot for HoloLens 2](hololens2-autopilot.md)- simplifies the provisioning experience for both IT admins and end users.
 IT admins can preconfigure HoloLens 2 policies, and upon first boot, devices will be deployed in business-ready state with zero end-user interaction.

       > [!NOTE]